 Now, we are in a position to present the proof of Theorem \ref{theorem_3}.
 While the central idea mirrors that of Theorem \ref{theorem_2}, we provide a concise outline for clarity and completeness, highlighting the key differences and modifications required to address the current scenario.

-\textbf{Proof of Theorem \ref{theorem_3}:} We fix $\la\in (\la_*, \la^*)$ and define the sets $X$, $X_1$ and $X_2$ analogously to the proof of Theorem \ref{theorem_2}.
+\textbf{Proof of Theorem \ref{theorem_3}:} We fix $\la\in (\la_*, \la^*)$ and define the sets $X$, $X_1$ and $X_2$ analogous to the proof of Theorem \ref{theorem_2}.
 Let $z_1$ be the maximal positive solution of \eqref{P_lambda_linear} in $X_1$ and $z_2$ be the minimal positive solution in $X_2$, obtained by the monotone iteration method.

-In view of the boundary regularity result (Theorem 2.3) of \cite{dhanya2024interiorboundaryregularitymixed} for singular problems, the proof of Claim-1, that is, $T: X \rar X$ is completely continuous, proceeds analogously.
-Similarly, Claim-2 follows by the direct application of the Hopf-type SCP presented in Theorem \ref{Hopf lemma_linear case}.
+In view of the boundary regularity result (Theorem 2.3, \cite{dhanya2024interiorboundaryregularitymixed}) for singular problems, the proof of Claim-1, that is, $T: X \rar X$ is completely continuous, proceeds analogously.
+Similarly, Claim-2 follows from the direct application of the Hopf-type SCP presented in Theorem \ref{Hopf lemma_linear case}.

-As a result, the conditions for Proposition \ref{amann} are satisfied and we obtain a third fixed point $z_3 \in X \setminus (X_1 \cup X_2)$.
+As a result, the conditions for Proposition \ref{amann} are satisfied and we obtain a third fixed point $z_3 \in X \setminus (X_1 \cup X_2)$ of the solution map $T$.
 Therefore, if $\la\in (\la_*, \la^*)$, the equation \eqref{P_lambda_linear} has three distinct positive solutions.